Shola-Ayeotan/content-ops-starter/content/pages/index.md

         justifyContent: center
       subtitle:
         textAlign: center
+  - type: GenericSection
+    subtitle: ABOUT ME
+    text: >+
+      With an MSc in Data Science from the University of Salford and an MBA in Business Intelligence, I specialize in transforming complex data into strategic assets.
+My expertise spans machine learning, predictive modelling, and data visualization, all aimed at solving real-world problems and adding tangible business value.
+I thrive on challenges that require innovative thinking, and I’m committed to continuous learning and staying ahead in this fast-evolving field.

+    actions:
+      - type: Link
+        label: Learn more about me
+        url: /
+        showIcon: true
+        icon: arrowRight
+        iconPosition: right
+        style: primary
+    media:
+      type: ImageBlock
+      url: /images/Untitled design.png
+      altText: Dope design preview
+    colors: bg-light-fg-dark
+    styles:
+      self:
+        alignItems: center
+        flexDirection: row-reverse
+        padding:
+          - pr-20
+          - pl-28
   - subtitle: A snapshot of my technical skills and proficiencies
     images:
       - url: /images/1 (2).png